-The Community Settlement Areas of New Lowell and Nottawa are intended to serve as secondary centres that will accommodate a modest amount of population and employment growth, with the potential to accommodate some development, depending on the availability of appropriate water and sanitary sewage services.
-Community Settlement Areas do not have delineated built boundaries, meaning that development in these areas does not contribute towards the achievement of intensification targets and is not included when calculating the density of development in the designated greenfield area.
-The Township intends to monitor development activity in the two Community Settlement Areas to assess whether their possible future "promotion" to Urban Settlement Areas might warrant consideration.
+The Community Settlement Areas of New Lowell and Nottawa are intended to serve as secondary centres that will accommodate a modest amount of population and employment growth, with the potential to accommodate some development, depending on the availability of appropriate water and wastewater services.
+Community Settlement Areas do not have delineated built-up areas, meaning that development in these Settlement Areas does not contribute towards the achievement of intensification targets and is not included when calculating the density of development in designated greenfield areas.
+The Township intends to monitor development activity in the two Community Settlement Areas to assess whether their possible future reclassification as Urban Settlement Areas might warrant consideration.

 In contrast to the Community Hubs found in the downtowns of the two Urban Settlement Areas, the Community Settlement Areas have smaller "Community Core" areas that serve as local activity centres.
 Nottawa's "Community Core" is located along County Road 124, primarily between Queen Street and Batteaux Road, while the commercial and institutional uses along the south side of County Road 9 represent New Lowell's "Community Core."
 (Community Cores are informally defined areas that are not subject to any specific policies in this Official Plan.)
-Transition Corridors in Community Settlement Areas are meant to serve as "gateways" to the Community Cores and, like their counterparts in the Urban Settlement Areas, should provide a transition to the surrounding low-density residential areas.